-- Our pupils can access a range of targeted, time-limited and monitored groups to address: - Self esteem Social skills - Circle of Friends - Life skills - Anger management - 1:1 Talk Time - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well being - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity - Risk assessments are carried out for all activities - Where appropriate, our pupils are supported through Positive Support Plans and access to our Parent Support Advisor - Small group ELSA Support (Emotional Literacy Support Assistants) - supporting pupils whose learning is negatively affected by emotional difficulties.
+- Pat Dog weekly visits for identified pupils to meet and read to the dog. - Our pupils can access a range of targeted, time-limited and monitored groups to address: - o Self esteem - \circ Social skills / Circle of Friends - o Life skills - Anger management - o 1:1 Talk Time - $\circ \quad \text{Lego Club}$ - TIS Sessions - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well-being. - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity. - Risk assessments are carried out for all activities. - Where appropriate, our pupils are supported through Positive Support Plans and access to our Parent Support Advisor - Support for pupils struggling with anxiety following covid-19.

-CAMHS Social Care Speech and Language Therapist Educational Psychologist Autism Spectrum Team Occupational Health Services Physiotherapy Services School Nursing / specialist nurses Visual Support Services Hearing Support Services requested by or through:

-- Individualised support is provided for pupils who begin to display signs of disaffection - Pupils with specific medical conditions have individual health care plans which are shared with all staff - Access to counselling services - Access to Penhaligon's Friends for bereavement support - 1:1 ELSA Support (Emotional Literacy Support Assistants) - supporting pupils whose learning is negatively affected by emotional difficulties. - Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis
+- o CAMHS - $\circ \quad \text{Social Care}$ - Speech and Language Therapist - Educational Psychologist - o Autism Spectrum Team - $\circ \quad \text{Occupational Health Services}$ - Physiotherapy Services - School Nursing / specialist nurses - Visual Support Services - $\circ \quad \text{Hearing Support Services}$ - $\circ \quad \text{Cognition \& Learning Team} \\$ - Physical and Medical Needs Advisory Service - Individualised support is provided for pupils who begin to display signs of disaffection. - Pupils with specific medical conditions have individual health care plans which are shared with all staff. - Access to counselling services - Access to Penhaligon's Friends for bereavement support - Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis. - 1:1 support for those whose anxiety levels are such that they are impacting on their wellbeing and resilience following covid-19.